YagoGu/last-standing/README.md

 #### Soo let's explain how the game will works:

-* You will be standing on a position with a shotgun
+* You will be standing on a position with a shotgun.
-* You will need to kill the aliens by clicking on them before they attack you
+* You will need to kill the aliens by clicking on them before they attack you.
-* You will make points by killing alliens
+* You will make points by killing alliens.
-* If you didn't kill the alien before it attacks you, you are going to lose life and don't make points
+* If you didn't kill the alien before it attacks you, you are going to lose life and don't make points.
-* If you failed the shoot you will lose points
+* If you failed the shoot you will lose points.
-* The game will ends when you will lose all your character life
+* The game will ends when you will lose all your character life.
-* You will need to play it ;) https://yagogu.github.io/last-standing/
+* You will need to play it ;) https://yagogu.github.io/last-standing/.

 # Now I will go with the nerd thingies